Mercury13/unicodia-sesh/develop.md

 # Error messages

 - XXX self-intersects / Critical / Built-in systems are unable to fix SVG’s self-intersections.
-You must fix it for yourself and put to ``svg-remade``.
+Find in FontForge the exact spot where it complains, fix for yourself in Inkscape, pre-unite and put to ``svg-remade``.
 - XXX exists / Warning / Way A is overridden by way B. Check which is correct.

 # How to update data